ava-labs/avalanche-hackathon/glitch/2023/docs/1-connect-to-local-devnet-and-fund-the-wallet.eng.md

 If you prefer testing with a Glitch Hackathon DEVNET, see [here](./2-connect-to-glitch-devnet-and-fund-the-wallet.eng.md#rpc-url).

+*This DEVNET will be shut down at `Tue May 23 23:00:00 UTC 2023`.
+To keep your demos, please use screen recording.*

 ## RPC URL

 The RPC URL of the local DEVNNET is: